1. Bottom-Up Enthusiasm

 Piyush Mathur, Head of Enterprise Functions, Talent Management and Insights, also shared some practical guidance.

-Join Our Inclusive Community of Data Scientists
+5. Join our inclusive community of Data Scientists

 At Johnson & Johnson, we’re not only committed to having challenging conversations around inclusion, equality and representation, we’re making meaningful changes as well.